Popular Orlando Theme Parks for Different Vacation Experiences

 Walt Disney World Orlando ranks as the largest in the area.
 The resort oversees four popular Orlando theme parks, including Magic Kingdom, Epcot, Disney’s Hollywood Studios and Animal Kingdom.
 Many of these also rank among the best amusement parks in the U.S.

 First-timers will want to pick one or two, and visit those during vacation.
-Each park can take a full day to explore, so it’s best to plan ahead.
+Each park can take a full day to explore, so it’s best to plan.
 Magic Kingdom features Cinderella’s castle, Mickey and classic fairy-tale characters.
 At Epcot, visitors learn about countries all over the world while playing, eating and shopping.

 Animal Kingdom has the tree of life, safari ride and other entertainment.
 Those who have been to Walt Disney World Orlando can’t miss Star Wars: Galaxy Edge located in Disney’s Hollywood Studios.
 This recent theme park offers an entire land dedicated to Star Wars past and present.
 In addition to Star Wars, check out everyone’s favorite Disney movies.

 SeaWorld Orlando has thrill rides, coasters and laughs.
 Additionally, SeaWorld has been named a certified autism center and provides additional services to those with autism and other specific needs.
 Rides, shows and up-close encounters make SeaWorld a must.
 Then meet lovable characters at Sesame Street Land and watch animal feedings.